 More than 80% of project managers and team leaders believe that process requirements don’t articulate the needs of the business.
 This can lead to a higher project failure rate.
 The solution?
-Learn how to create a requirements management plan that aligns business and project values that your entire team can get behind.
+Learn how to define requirements for a project with a requirements management plan that aligns business and project values that your entire team can get behind.

-In this post, we’ll define what requirements management is (and isn’t).
+In this post, we’ll explore how to define requirements management.
 Then, we’ll cover some tips for creating an ideal process, how to track and monitor it once it’s live, and how Wrike’s project management solution can supercharge your own successful requirements management plan.

 What is requirements management?